Weather: Fears ex-tropical cyclone Fili could cause 'catastrophic' flooding

 Wairoa mayor Craig Little is considering declaring a local State of Emergency hours before the predicted heavy rainfall of ex-Tropical Cyclone Fili begins to be dumped on the region.

+And further north, the Gisborne District Council has closed all its summer campgrounds out of fear of flooding, and also told people to be prepared to evacuate.

-The northern Hawke's Bay district, along with parts of neighbouring provinces Poverty Bay and the East Coast, were badly damaged by several days of torrential downpours late last month.
+The northern Hawke's Bay district of Wairoa, along with parts of neighbouring provinces Poverty Bay and the East Coast, were badly damaged by several days of torrential downpours late last month.

 The large rainfall led to a myriad of slips and drop-outs that closed roads – some of which are still closed – as well as evacuations of flooded-in residents, and even the destruction of at least one home due to surging floodwaters.